CholsaKosal/robot_auto_Drawing_ABB_GOFA_CRB15000/README.md

 # TROB1_auto_Drawing

-## please change the path accordingly and unpage the pack and go for testing
+This repository contains a Python script that automates the process of GOFA CRB 15000 drawing any image input in the system.
+Please unpack pack and go file of robot studio and use the main.py script to run the program.

+## Showcase